tkellen/json-api/format/index.md

 If a client requests a restricted set of fields, an endpoint **MUST NOT** include additional attributes or relationships in the response.

-Resource object members that are not attributes or relationships are subject to the rules stated in the [Resource Objects](#document-structure-resource-objects) section.
+Record members that are not attributes or relationships are subject to the rules stated in the [Resource Objects](#document-structure-resource-objects) section.
 In particular, the `type` and `id` members **MUST** always be included in each resource object, even if they are not specified in the `fields[TYPE]` parameter.

 ### Sorting <a href="#fetching-sorting" id="fetching-sorting" class="headerlink"></a>

-A server **MAY** choose to support requests to sort resource collections according to one or more criteria ("sort fields").
+A server **MAY** choose to support requests to sort record collections according to one or more criteria ("sort fields").

-> Note: Although recommended, sort fields do not necessarily need to correspond to resource attribute and association names.
+> Note: Although recommended, sort fields do not necessarily need to correspond to record attribute and association names.

 > Note: It is recommended that dot-separated (U+002E FULL-STOP, ".") sort fields be used to request sorting based upon relationship attributes.
 For